scheidelg/deskbackup/pages/exercises_and_challenges/intro.md

 <hr class="tight">
 ## Homegrown

-My intent is that the wiki site [http://challenges.scheidel.net]() will contain a collection of exercises and challenges that I've created either myself or in collaboration with others.
-I'll keep adding to this over time - starting with trying to pull together and decipher handwritten from things I threw together on the fly while at work or teaching classes.
+I intend to use the wiki site [http://challenges.scheidel.net]() will contain a collection of exercises and challenges that I've created either myself or in collaboration with others.
+I'll keep adding to this over time - starting with trying to pull together and decipher notes from things I threw together while at work or teaching classes.

 ## Cyber Defense NetWars v1